About Bikeway Haiku

 25th ANNIVERSARY CELEBRATION

-The volunteer bike committees of Arlington, Lexington and Bedford are working together to celebrate the 25th Anniversary of the Minuteman Bikeway by creating 10 miles of haiku poetry.
+Arlington Public Art and the bike committees of Arlington, Lexington and Bedford are collaborating to celebrate the 25th Anniversary of the Minuteman Bikeway with 10 miles of haiku poetry created by our diverse communities and stenciled onto the pavement.
+The Munroe Center for the Arts, the Public Libraries of Arlington and Lexington, and Arlington Center for the Arts have joined in as project partners.
 We invite you to join us by contributing a haiku poem of your own!

-Haiku is a Japanese poetry form often used to celebrate nature and call attention to small, closely observed, and ephemeral moments.
-It can involve humor or something unexpected along with an evocation of mood and beauty.
-Although a haiku can be read quickly, these short poems often offer ideas and images to take away for longer reflection.
+Haiku is a Japanese poetry form that often calls attention to small, closely observed moments in the human and the natural worlds.
+Haiku writers often recall a moment of beauty; however, they also use humor, a shift in mood, or unexpected juxtapositions to create a surprise in their poems.
+Although haiku can be read quickly, these short poems can offer ideas and images to take away for longer reflection.

 A selection committee will choose up to 100 haiku for installation on the Bikeway in the three towns.
 All submitted haiku will be published on our website.
 Additional haiku may be displayed in public spaces as other opportunities arise.

 Saturday, August 11, 7:30 pm, Nature in the City

 Our friends at True Story Theater are holding a nature themed evening of storytelling and playback theater.
 A section of the evening will be focused on the Minuteman Bikeway, and some of the stories told will inspire new haiku written by Cathie Desjardins, Arlington's poet laureate, and others.
 Or write your own!
 More information about the performance is on True Story Theater's website.